 Trips through Denver to other locations run cheap.
 Direct flights do not.
 On top of this, making sure the flight itineraries lined up became an issue.
 However, I found an early morning flight that would get us into Denver well before our flight straight to Munich left.

 Five months later, I received an email.
 It was from our friends at American Airlines informing us our flight out of Denver now left six hours earlier!

 We could not make that flight without flying into Denver the night before, getting a place to stay, etc. which would really balloon our costs.
 This wasn’t cool.
 If I canceled the tickets, we’d most likely be on the hook.
 So what did I do?
 I started Googling the shite (as they say) out of the internet.
 Guess what!
 American Airlines, like all airlines, has a little manifesto called a “contract of carriage.”
 In this contract, it states that if a flight is changed by more than four hours, you’re entitled to a full refund.
 Huzzah.

 So I called up American Airlines and told them the situation and how I wanted to cancel the tickets.
 The spokeswoman informed me that if I canceled the tickets, I would get a credit for half the cost and could use to book another flight.

 So I told her “in your contract of carriage it states that if a flight schedule is changed more than fou…”

 She knew.
-They probably don’t expect the average Joe digging into their insane contract of carriage but I am no average Joe!
+They probably don’t expect the average Joe reading their insane contract of carriage–but I am no average Joe!
 I have way too much time on my hands, lady!
 So I received the full refund.

-However, since five months had passed, the original flight had gone up considerably in price.
+However, since five months had passed, the original flight to Germany had gone up considerably in price.
 Undeterred, I thought “we can go anywhere in Europe and it will rock.”
 Turns out, flights to London are cheap.
-Mrs. Fi gallivanted around the UK already, but I thought as a landing spot, we could do worse.

 Europe, Take Two